Chureito Pagoda framed by vibrant autumn leaves with snow-capped Mount Fuji in the background on a clear, sunny day in Fujiyoshida, Japan.

 You can find my tips and tricks for finding best budget-friendly accommodation options here.

-Besides, check out my article on Japanese business hotels.
+Also check out my article on Japanese business hotels.

 Apps you will Need in Japan

-• Google maps – of course you can’t visit Japan without it.
+• Google maps: Of course you can’t visit Japan without it.
 It works pretty well in Japan.
 I haven’t noticed anything else, except some very small issues, like not being able to locate you in very crowded stations.

-• Japan Travel by Navitime – if you want more exact app for transportation, use Navitime.
+• Japan Travel by Navitime: If you want more exact app for transportation, use Navitime.
 The app provides detailed information on which transport you need to take with the price breakdown.
 You can also indicate here, if you have any of the travel passes, whether JR Pass, any of the regional passes (such as Shikoku rail pass or Hokaido rail pass) or any of the city specific passes (such as Osaka Amazing pass or Tokyo day pass).
 The app also provides some interesting walking itineraries and guides, but we didn’t really use the app for those purposes.

-• Citymapper – you can also consider this in bigger cities, as it provides great option for finding transportation options.
+• Citymapper: You can also consider this in bigger cities, as it provides great option for finding transportation options.

-• Tokyo Jisou Maps – this one is very cool for history nerds.
+• Tokyo Jisou Maps: This one is very cool for history nerds.
 While you won’t need it for getting around, it overlays historical maps over Google maps and you can find out the information about the historical places you are visiting.

-Other Apps:
+Other Apps

-• Google translate works well here.
+• Google translate: The app works well here.
 Particularly useful is the photo translation feature, as we don’t read and write kanji.
 Make sure to download it, so that it works even when you don’t have internet.
 We did use the app extensively, while looking at menus in restaurants, choosing what to buy at the convenience store and reading the signs of the sightseeing places (some don’t have English signs).
 This was probably the most necessary app after maps.

-• Taxi apps – taxis are rather expensive in Japan, however, you may need to use them in some locations.
+• Taxi apps: taxis are rather expensive in Japan, however, you may need to use them in some locations.
 There are several options – Go and Uber are some of the most popular options.

 • Suica app (only for Iphone users) – this app provides an electronic version of Suica (the transport card that works around Japan), so you won’t have to look for a physical card.
 However, unfortunately it’s only available for Iphone users.
 It won’t work for Android phones produced outside Japan.

-• Ecbo Cloak – this app doesn’t direct to cloakrooms, as I thought, when I first saw the name 😊 It provides information about the luggage storage spots.
+• Ecbo Cloak: this app doesn’t direct to cloakrooms, as I thought, when I first saw the name 😊 It provides information about the luggage storage spots.
 If you are doing a stopover and need to store luggage, while to explore, it will definitely come handy.

-• NERV – Japan has an amazing disaster response system.
+• NERV: Japan has an amazing disaster response system.
 This app is for weather and alerts for anything that might be happening during your trip.

 In addition to these Japan specific apps, you should have your usual travel apps downloaded.
 See the thorough list here.